 This mattress comes in three different firmness options—Soft (4), Medium-Firm (6), or Firm (8).

 We tested the medium-firm version, which had moderate sinkage and high levels of bounce.
 I would expect the firm version to have similar levels, with slightly less sinkage.
-It still has a thick quilted cover (1.75″) with a more restrained feel compared to Saatva Classic or Nolah Evolution 15.
+It still has a thick quilted cover (1.75″) with a more restrained feel compared to Saatva Classic or Helix Twilight Elite.

-A queen mattress is $1,727, which is 23% more than the average hybrid.
-Like many other recommendations in this list, you’re paying more, but you’re also getting more (in terms of performance).
+A queen mattress is $1,809, which is 18% more than the average hybrid.
+Like many other recommendations in this list, you’re paying more, but you’re also getting much higher performance mattress.

 Click here to read the full Leesa Sapira Chill review.